gaurav-vij16/gaurav-vij16/README.md

-- 👋 Hi, I’m @gaurav-vij16
+👋 Hi, I’m @gaurav-vij16
-- 👀 I’m interested in
+👀 Interested in web development and problem solving
-- 🌱 I’m currently learning data science
+🌱 Currently learning application deployment
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me Vijgaurav20@gmail.com
+💞️ Looking to collaborate on web application development 📫 Reach me at Vijgaurav20@gmail.com

 <!---
 gaurav-vij16/gaurav-vij16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.